Proto-Sinaitic script: Wadi el-Hol inscriptions

 [Horizontal] plenty (rb) of wine (wn) [and] victuals (mn) for the celebration (h[illul]).
 We will sacrifice (ngṯ) to her (h) an ox (ʾ[lp]) and (p) a prime fatling (mẖ r[ʾš])."

 Here, aleph, whose glyph depicts the head of an ox, is a logogram used to represent the word "ox" (*ʾalp), he, whose glyph depicts a man in celebration, is a logogram for the words "celebration" (*hillul) and "she/her" (hiʾ), and resh, whose glyph depicts a man's head, is a logogram for the word "utmost/greatest" (*raʾš).
 This interpretation fits into the pattern in some of the surrounding Egyptian inscriptions, with celebrations for the goddess Hathor involving inebriation.

 Other possible inscriptions

 Archaeological excavations at the site of Umm el-Marra have uncovered four inscribed clay cylinders dating to ca. 2300 BC whose incisions have been hypothesized to be Early Alphabetic Semitic writing, which would make them the oldest such examples.

 In 2009, Stephanie Dalley published several tablets from the Schøyen Collection dating to the times of the First Sealand dynasty, four of which have been identified as examples of Early Alphabetic inscriptions.
-Other probable examples of Early Alphabetic inscriptions include an ostracon from a tomb in western Thebes and a inscribed sherd from Lachish, both dating to the 15th century BC.
+Other probable examples of Early Alphabetic inscriptions include an ostracon from a tomb in western Thebes and an inscribed sherd from Lachish, both dating to the 15th century BC.

 In 2010, Stefan Wimmer published an inscription discovered at Timna Valley which he also identified as written in proto-Sinaitic writing, although he also noted that its authenticity is not certain.